1964 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 History of The 1964 Dime

 The 1964 Roosevelt dime represents a watershed moment in American coinage history as the final year dimes were struck in 90% silver composition for circulation, ending a tradition that had endured since 1796.
-Throughout the early 1960s, silver prices had been climbing steadily year by year, causing the intrinsic metal value of silver coins to approach and even exceed their face value.
+Throughout the early 1960s, silver prices climbed steadily from roughly $0.91 per ounce in 1960 to a set price of $1.29 per ounce by 1964, causing the intrinsic metal value of silver coins to approach and even exceed their face value.

 This rising silver value prompted enterprising individuals to systematically hoard silver coins from circulation, creating a severe nationwide coin shortage that threatened the economy.
 The U.S. Mint responded with unprecedented measures, and Congress enacted special legislation that authorized the continued production of coins bearing the “1964” date well into 1965 and even 1966 until adequate supplies were achieved.

-Interestingly, 1964 dimes exhibit subtle variations that reveal their production timeline: early-year strikes feature a pointed tail on the “9” in the date, while those produced later in the year display a blunted tail.
+Interestingly, 1964 dimes exhibit subtle variations that reveal their production timeline: early-year strikes feature a pointed tail on the “9” in the date (Pointed 9 variety), while those produced later in the year display a blunted tail (Blunt 9 variety).
+Both varieties exist for Philadelphia and Denver strikes as well as for proof specimens, though there is currently no significant value difference between the two.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List